Welcome to the 4-H Youth and Adult Leadership website

 Believes in you hard enough and long enough

-Before you know it, someone else would think, "If he can do it, I can do it."
+Before you know it, someone else will think, "If he can do it, I can do it."

 Making it two.